kanatzidis/timemachine-browser/README.md

 #### Note:

-I found out "too late" that this problem has already been solved in Ubuntu, and I'd bet it has in other linux distros as well.
-I went ahead with the project though as a way of familiarizing myself with lisp.
-At best, your distro has a built-in function for it, at worst you can use this instead.
-If you use ubuntu, see [this page](http://manpages.ubuntu.com/manpages/saucy/man1/tmfs.1.html).
+I found out "too late" that this problem has already been solved using a FUSE [called tmfs](http://manpages.ubuntu.com/manpages/saucy/man1/tmfs.1.html).
+Unfortunately, it dosen't seem to work correctly for folder references that are inside other folder references.
+In any case, I created my own FUSE to solve this problem, which obsoletes this repo.
+You can find it here: https://github.com/kanatzidis/Wells

 ### Setup